 Editor’s note: This post was originally published when Gianluigi Buffon said goodbye to Juventus for the first time in 2018.
-We Buffon saying farewell for a second time this month, we decided to re-publish this piece as an ode to the best goalkeeper there has ever been.
+With Buffon expected to announce his retirement before the week is over, we decided to re-publish this piece as an ode to the best goalkeeper there has ever been and there ever will be.

 We all knew it would come.
 We never wanted it to, but we knew it would have to.